 Derby City Council has been judged as an 'excellent four star Council', remaining as one of the top performing authorities in England and Wales.
-Last year, the Audit Commission also rated Derby as 'excellent'.
+Last year, the Audit Commission rated Derby 'excellent'.
 This year, it has kept its top ranking under what is known as 'The Harder Test'.

 Comprehensive Performance Assessment, or CPA as it is known, is an assessment made by the Audit Commission on how well the Council is managed and how good the services it provides for local people are.
-The Audit Commission has changed the way it assesses councils for 2005, making it harder for them to be in the top category.
+The Audit Commission has changed the way it assess councils for 2005, making it harder for them to be in the top category.
 The categories now range from zero to four stars.

-In December 2005 the Audit Commission has assessed Derby as improving well and demonstrating an overall four star performance.
-This compares to...
+The Audit Commission have assessed Derby as improving well and demonstrating an overall four star performance.

+This overall rating was reached by looking at...